Wesley-Janson/PMPToptimizer/README.md

 # PMPToptimizer
-'PMPToptimizer' (Post-Modern Portfolio Theory) optimizer provides a set of functions that allows a user to produce optimal portfolios and efficient frontiers with weighted covariance.
+'PMPToptimizer' (Post-Modern Portfolio Theory) optimizer provides a set of functions that allows a user to produce optimal portfolios and efficient frontiers with specified performance targets and weighted risk preferences (weighted variance and co-variance).

 ## Installation
 You can install the development version of PMPToptimizer from [GitHub](https://github.com/) with the following R command(s):